 The creek bed was tight and had continuous running water coming down.
-Nothing too deep, but certainly spots where you wanted to avoid stepping into.
+Nothing too deep, but certainly spots you wanted to avoid stepping into.
 It made things pretty slick, but thankfully it was a more constant elevation and not a steep grade on these lower portions.

 I took some video about twenty minutes into the creek bed, where the canopy was still pretty thick and things were likely to never get too dry.

 A little further up, the canopy opens up, so some sun sneaks through, and then the creek bed starts to get a little steeper the closer to the top you get.
 There are a couple of fun little scrambles in this section and I ended up coming across another solo hiker and we chatted our way up the rest of the mountain.

 About five minutes before the plateau and lookout point that signals the end of the steep elevation, the trees open up and allow you a view back to this mountain (see below).
 Not sure which one it is, but it was nice to be able to see something after spending the first few hours deep in the forest.